Table of Contents

 Considering the materials of your packaging will make all the difference to how you appeal to your customers.

-Make sure to choose a material that works best for your product, industry and target market.
+This is why it’s really important to pick a material that works best for your product, industry and target market

 While your packaging aesthetic is important, functionality is another key component of your packaging design.